Pavithra-Christy/college-management-system/README.md

 * Faculty and students **must be added first by admin** to access login
 * All module access is protected by Django permissions & React `UserContext`
-* Fully working CRUD with filtered views based on ownership (for faculty)
+* Fully working CRUD with filtered views based on ownership
 * Fully responsive frontend with Bootstrap Cards and consistent layout

 ---